Yorke Peninsula Council area

 Local workers - Method of travel to work - All industries

-Within Yorke Peninsula Council area, there is a lower proportion of local workers using public transport to get to work than South Australia.
+Within Yorke Peninsula Council area, there is a lower proportion of local All industries workers using public transport to get to work than the South Australia workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Yorke Peninsula Council area is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.